 Although our customers have been happy with their ERP – it met their needs over the years and took time and money to implement – they do not wish to remain static using software that will inevitably cease to be updated or supported.

-ERP (SAP ECC 6) is reaching end of maintenance by 2025 and SAP is investing heavily in S/4HANA its new generation ERP that simplifies and digitizes business processes.
-If you’re starting from an existing SAP solution such as SAP ECC/ERP you can convert to S/4HANA.
+ERP (SAP ECC 6) is reaching end of maintenance by 2025 and SAP is investing heavily in SAP S/4HANA its new generation ERP that simplifies and digitizes business processes.
+If you’re starting from an existing SAP solution such as SAP ECC/ERP you can convert to SAP S/4HANA.
 It is the natural move forward, and it makes sense to do this in the most efficient and modern way.

 Start by technically moving your systems onto S/4HANA